 The new book, The Practice of Cloud System Administration: Designing and Operating Large Distributed Systems, looks at a wide range of considerations for cloud-scale systems.
-In this book review and interview with the authors, we look at how teams can apply proven best practices.

 Application Lifecycle Management has traditionally been difficult for databases.
 Ben Rees, explains why the road ahead is now clear for Database Lifecycle Management.

 “Infrastructure as Code” is a tenet of the DevOps community.
 We’ll make a brief introdution to Chef, a well-known IT automation tool, and use it to illustrate the state of the art.